Table of Contents

 The buyers usually calculate the free cash flow and the EBITDA rate or earnings before interest, taxes, depreciation, and amortization while assessing the worth of the business available for sale.
 For this purpose, buyers usually use the projected Pro forma of a growing business to normalize infrequent EBITDA or assess the effect of the changes that occurred during that period.

-For instance, if $5.0 million is the TTM EBITDA target of a company, they introduced a fresh product nearly four months ago, increasing its EBITDA by $200,000 every month.
+For instance, if $5.0 million is the TTM EBITDA target of a company, it introduced a fresh product nearly four months ago, increasing its EBITDA by $200,000 every month.
 However, due to monthly expenses of $25,000, the company has closed its unit at that location after six months.
 Then the pro forma TTM EBITDA will be calculated by the buyer at $6.75.
-In this way, the company’s pro forma EBITDA for sale will include $1.6 million contributed by the new product to the previous eight months’ earnings.
+This way, the company’s pro forma EBITDA for sale will include $1.6 million contributed by the new product to the previous eight months’ earnings.
 Thus, it helped the company save overheads up to $150,000 in six months before the office’s closure.

 Benefits of analyzing Pro-Forma EBITDA